16 places to treat yourself on payday in Dubai

 We’ve finally reached the end of the month…

-It’s almost the last day of March 2021, and hopefully you’ve already received the only positive SMS on your phone: Salary has been credited into your account.
+It’s almost the end of March 2022, and hopefully you’ll soon receive the only SMS you actually want to receive on your phone: Salary has been credited into your account.
 Now, obviously we all have rent, bills and payments to make but after that, we deserve a treat.

 Here are 16 places to go and enjoy yourself once you do get paid.